Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-3/lecture-materials/intro-to-ajax-and-javascript-promises.md

 Now let's use the data to populate the DOM:

-- First we'll select the DOM elements we'll need to work with.
+- First we'll select/cache the DOM elements we'll need to work with.
-- Then once the data comes back from our AJAX request, we can set the content of our DOM elements.
+- Once the data comes back from our AJAX request, we can set the content of our DOM elements with it.

 ```javascript